The gyrokinetic dispersion relation of microtearing modes in collisionless toroidal plasmas: Conclusion

+There is some tension between the numerical examples presented in Section~\ref{sec:numerical} and previous studies that suggest that $\gamma \rightarrow 0$ as~$\nu_{\rm e} \rightarrow 0$ when $k_\wedge \rho_{\rm i} < 1$ \citep{applegate07,guttenfelder12a,patel22}, and further work is needed to clarify the extent of, and reasons for, this discrepancy.
+Other potentially fruitful directions for future research include applying the results of this paper to other tokamak equilibria and stellarator equilibria and generalizing the analysis to account for collisions.

-\acknowledgements We thank Toby Adkins, Michael Barnes, Steve Cowley, Bill Dorland, Michael Hardman, Daniel Kennedy, Nuno Loureiro, and Bhavin Patel for helpful discussions.
-This work was supported in part by the UK EPSRC grant EP/R034737/1.
+{\bf Acknowledgements} We thank Ian Abel, Toby Adkins, Michael Barnes, Evan Chandran, Steve Cowley, Bill Dorland, Michael Hardman, Per Helander, Daniel Kennedy, Nuno Loureiro, Felix Parra, Bhavin Patel, and Yujia Zhang for helpful discussions.
+BC thanks Merton College and the Rudolf Peierls Centre for Theoretical Physics for their hospitality throughout his monthlong visit to the University of Oxford in 2022, when this research project was initiated.

+{\bf Funding} The work of AAS was supported in part by the UK EPSRC grant EP/R034737/1 and by the Simons Foundation via a Simons Investigator award.